79% of Talented New Hires Seeking Hybrid and Remote Roles

 In a recent survey we conducted at White Recruitment, we asked over 500 people how the rise in travel costs would impact their employment decisions.
+Aiming to identify if there was a surge in demand for hybrid or remote roles.
 The answers were not what we were expecting…

-79% looking for a working from home or hybrid role
+- 79% looking for a remote or hybrid role

 Naturally we expected employees to want to reduce their commute and work closer to home.
 But it seems many people are very happy in their employment.
-18% were happy to still travel but a huge 79% of employees now demand a working from home role or a hybrid role.
+18% were happy to still travel but a huge 79% of employees now demand a remote or hybrid role.

 If employers are not offering this model of employment, they’re unintentionally repelling this top talent from their business.
-With most competitors offering working from home and hybrid roles, the talent has plenty of opportunities to go elsewhere.
+With most competitors offering remote and hybrid roles, the talent has plenty of opportunities to go elsewhere.

-Although there are some industries, the healthcare industry for example, that can not offer the WFH model, there is still something that can be done.
+Although there are some industries, the healthcare industry for example, that can not offer the remote or hybrid working, there is still something that can be done.
 Employers in this industry need to think outside the box with their benefits schemes.
 Employment in these industries is challenging enough without this added pressure.
 Here’s some ideas we can come up with;